bonoldie/ReactPresentation/doc/planning.md

 ## [LifeCycle](https://en.reactjs.org/docs/state-and-lifecycle.html)

-### A component’s lifecycle can be broken down into four parts:
+### A component’s lifecycle can be broken down into four parts:  <!-- omit in toc -->

 - ### Initialization
 - ### Mounting